PoLabs/flipTextAnalysis/README.md

 # flipTextAnalysis

-Functions for simple text analysis
+This repository will contain Chris's R functions for simple text analysis.